zwblank/Project_4/README.md

   * house_size - squared footage
   * prev_sold_date - removed from dataset

-To reduce the size of the dataset, it was decided to remove the columns:[brokered by, street, prev_sold_date], because they were not featured data.
+To reduce the size of the dataset, it was decided to remove the columns:[brokered by, street], because they were not featured data.
 To further reduce the size of the dataset, noncontiguous states were removed (Guam, Virgin Islands, Puerto Rico, New Brunswick, Alaska and Hawaii) as well as any rows with null values.
 This reduced the dataset to 1,360,347 rows and 10 columns.
 This eliminated all rows with the status of 'ready_to_build'.

-In the dataset, two views were created.

-Part of the data viewing and cleanup was performed using Pandas.
+Data processing was performed using Pandas.
 This included reading the raw data zipped csv file.
 The file is too large to upload to github and too large to open in Excel.
-Dataframes were made from subsets of the raw data.
+Several dataframes were created to be used in various data exploration.

 SQLite was used to create a connection for accessing the data to be used in machine language modeling.

+A few charts were created using matplotlib.

 ## Exploratory Data Analysis:
 The purpose is to explore the data sets and find hidden patterns and relationships of the current real estate market.
 To view the full analysis and graphics, please follow this link: https://public.tableau.com/app/profile/zac.blankenship/viz/Project4-ExploratoryDataAnalysis/Project4-ExploratoryDataAnalysis?publish=yes